aquivalabs/document-mess-detector/README.md

 ---

-#### DISCLAIMER - Simple vs. sophisticated
+> __DISCLAIMER - Simple vs. sophisticated__
+>

-Despite this App being a free AppExchange app, which has passed Security Review it was never written with a long commercial career in mind.
-So we cut corners in a few places to keep the projects short and focused.
-So if you see some ugly parts here and there, let us know but be kind to us.
-This project is mainly about sharing results and excitement in "AI for Salesforce".
+> Despite this App being a free AppExchange app, which has passed Security Review it > was never written with a long commercial career in mind.
+So we cut corners in a few > places to keep the projects short and focused.
+So if you see some ugly parts here
+> and there, let us know but be kind to us.
+This project is mainly about sharing
+> results and excitement in "AI for Salesforce".
+>

-We also made some adjustments, and simplifications to the original code to better fit the Open Source purpose.
+> We also made some adjustments, and simplifications to the original code to better
+> fit the Open Source purpose.
 To have less loose metadata parts, we:
+>

-- Skipped moving UI text to Custom Labels
+> - Skipped moving UI text to Custom Labels
-- Merged classes to have the most related code in one place
+> - Merged classes to have the most related code in one place